langchain-ai/langchain/.github/CONTRIBUTING.md

 ### Verify Documentation changes

-After pushing documentation changes to the repository, you can verify that the changes are valid by clicking the `View deployment` button on the pull request `Conversation` page.
+After pushing documentation changes to the repository, you can preview and verify that the changes are what you wanted by clicking the `View deployment` or `Visit Preview` buttons on the pull request `Conversation` page.
 This will take you to a preview of the documentation changes.
-The [Vercel](https://vercel.com/docs/getting-started-with-vercel) creates preview documentation for your pull request.
+This preview is created by [Vercel](https://vercel.com/docs/getting-started-with-vercel).

 ## 🏭 Release Process